https://www.chefspencil.com

 Ata is usually made with bean flour (white or red bean).
 It is seen as the most popular food supplement in northern Benin.
 Bean cake is sold in almost every town in Benin, mainly in back alleys.

 In northern Benin, it is consumed in the evening around 4 pm, with millet or sorghum porridge.
 But in some places in the south, it is eaten in the morning.
-Ata is a traditional food of Benin and very appetizing.
+Ata is a traditional food of Benin and is very appetizing.

 14. Toubani